Mental Health Facilities Buckhannon, WV

 Appalachian Community Health Center Upshur County Office

 Appalachian Community Health Center Upshur County Office is a mental health treatment center in Buckhannon, WV, located at 27 South Kanawha Street, 26201 zip code area.
-Appalachian Community Health Center Upshur County Office provides telemedicine/telehealth and outpatient treatment.
-Appalachian Community Health Center Upshur County Office offers psychotropic medication, integrated dual diagnosis disorder treatment and group therapy to children / adolescents, adults and young adults.
+Appalachian Community Health Center Upshur County Office provides outpatient treatment and telemedicine/telehealth.
+Appalachian Community Health Center Upshur County Office offers integrated dual diagnosis disorder treatment, group therapy and psychotropic medication to young adults, adults and seniors 65 or older.
 Appalachian Community Health Center Upshur County Office also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services at Appalachian Community Health Center Upshur County Office consist of case management, suicide prevention services and family psychoeducation.
+Additional services at Appalachian Community Health Center Upshur County Office consist of family psychoeducation, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn More